hpssjellis/maker100-curriculum/README.md

 9. Code05.
 E Events things that drive code
 10. Code06.
 O Objects (Structs in some languages like C/CPP)<br><br>
 11. Code07.
 F Functions
 12. Code08.
-L Loops  For loops
+L Loops such as For loops (possibly while loops)
 13. Code09.
 A Arrays
 14. Code10.
 C Classes<br><br><h2>Sensors</h2><br>
 15. Sense01.
 Find a module sensor that has an analog output and get a reading on your micrcontroller serial monitor on pin A0